Singer Bios 2017-2018

 Philip Rossin is in his second season with The Singers.
 He graduated from Concordia College where he sang under the direction of Dr. René Clausen in The Concordia Choir.

-John Rynders, tenor, is very excited to be in his first season as a member of The Singers.
+John Rynders, tenor, is very excited to be in his third year as a member of The Singers.
 John has previously sung with the New York based Manhattan Chorale (2012-2015), performing in such venues as Carnegie Hall, Lincoln Center, and Chicago’s Orchestra Hall.
 Prior to graduating from Luther College in 2007, John sang in the Nordic choir for three years under the direction of Weston Noble and Dr. Craig Arnold.
 John currently works as the tenor section leader and soloist at St. Paul’s United Church of Christ in St. Paul.

-Megan Skubic, soprano, is ecstatic to be joining The Singers for her first season!
+Megan Skubic, soprano, is ecstatic to be joining The Singers for her third season!
 Megan’s love for music and performing began as a child while she sang, danced, and played the violin in an ethnic Finnish folk group called The Singing Strings.
 Growing up on the Iron Range, she also participated in the Duluth Superior Youth Symphony Orchestra as a violinist and a soprano soloist.
 Megan graduated from the University of Minnesota Twin Cities in 2011, where she studied studied psychology and biology.
 There, she sang under the direction of Kathy Romey and Matthew Mehaffey in the University Singers.
 Outside of creating beautiful music with The Singers, Megan works at Cigna Behavioral Health, studies voice with Teresa Tierney, and nurtures her love of reading.

 Brian Steele, bass, is a graduate of Indiana Wesleyan University and received his MFA degree in Vocal Performance from the University of Minnesota.
 He has worked as a solo performer, a church soloist and section leader, as voice-over talent in commercial and industrial projects and recording artist with Augsburg, Kjos and MorningStar Publishers, the Montana Chorale, the Grammy Award winning Oregon Bach Festival Choir and, for 10 years, the Dale Warland Singers.
 He also sings each summer with the Beethoven Festival Chorale in Winona.
 He has worked as a radio announcer and music host, most recently for Minnesota Public Radio.
 He and his wife, Jackie, are proud founding board members of The Singers.
 When not singing, co-producing The Singers’ commercial recordings, or teaching voice, Brian works as a remodeling contractor focused on historic restoration.